riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ## App Transitions

-In our last workshop [2.
+In our last workshop, [2.
 Getting All Set Up](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%202/Workshop%202.md), we built a simple one view app.
 All it did was give a personalized greeting when you put your name in a text field and pressed a button.
 You can take those concepts and build a much more complex UI, but you would still be stuck on the same screen.

 How do we move between screens (in-app transitions) within our app? **Segues**.

 ### Segues

-According to Apple's documentation, a segue is used to define transitions between two view controllers, and can be triggered by a UI items like buttons or through gestures like an edge swipe.
+According to Apple's documentation, a segue is used to define transitions between two view controllers, and can be triggered by UI items like buttons or through gestures like an edge swipe.

 _"Use segues to define the flow of your app’s interface.
 A segue defines a transition between two view controllers in your app’s storyboard file.
 The starting point of a segue is the button, table row, or gesture recognizer that initiates the segue.
 The end point of a segue is the view controller you want to display.
 A segue always presents a new view controller, but you can also use an unwind segue to dismiss a view controller."_ - [Using Segues](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/UsingSegues.html)